 Geri always wanted to make sure everyone was thanked for what they did for us.
 She kept them in her prayers and she wrote them down in her prayer journal.
 Geri cried tears of joy when I told her what someone did for us.
 She made sure I knew I had to thank them if she could not.
 This new endeavor is my way to say thank you to everyone on behalf of our family.
 This is something Geri would want done.
 Art has been a way to bring healing to our family.
 Every piece is reflective of our journey.
 Each piece was done at a certain time and it explains what we were going through at that particular time that words cannot describe.
 I am honored to share our journey with you even though it still hurts.

-Part of the proceeds from the t-shirts and art sold will be donated to the Bismarck Cancer Center.
+Part of the proceeds from the art sold will be donated to the Bismarck Cancer Center.
 The Bismarck Cancer Center can in turn help those who are in need like we were when we went through our journey.
 Bountiful REI'S is passing on the gifts we received to those who are in need just as we were.
 God Bless you all and know that you are in our prayers.